ADORSYS-GIS/openstack/docs/netplan_doc.md

 Netplan, these configurations are unified, providing a standard and accessible solution.

-This guide is designed to show you how to use Netplan with ansible to efficiently configure your network interfaces, whether you need to manage Ethernet connections, Wi-Fi, or even advanced configurations like VLANs and static routes, alongside with ansible to automate all this tedious processes.
+This guide is designed to show you how to use Netplan with Ansible to efficiently configure your network interfaces, whether you need to manage Ethernet connections, Wi-Fi, or even advanced configurations like VLANs and static routes, alongside with Ansible to automate all these tedious processes.

 ## WHY NETPLAN